Skip to contents

 Adding or modifying wide data set after build()

 The output object of build() is a wide data set, with a dictionary attribute containing information on the variables and their origin.
-If the data set is to be used with the martini pipeline it is crucial that the dictionary is consistent with the provided data set.
+If the data set is to be used with the martini pipeline (or any custom workflow that uses the dictionary), it is crucial that the dictionary is consistent with the provided data set.

 • recoding of factors (e.g. summarising levels)